project-chip/connectedhomeip/src/tools/interop/idt/README.md

-# Interop Debugging Tool
+# Interoperability Debugging Tool

 ## Overview

-The “Interop Debugging Tool” (IDT) is a python-based tool that supports a variety of commands that are useful in the context of interop testing of Matter devices and app controllers.
+The “Interoperability Debugging Tool” (IDT) is a python-based tool that supports a variety of commands that are useful in the context of interoperability testing of Matter devices and app controllers.

 ### Discovery